elementor/hello-theme/readme.txt

 Contributors: elemntor
 Requires at least: WordPress 4.7
 Tested up to: WordPress 5.0
-Stable tag: 1.0
+Stable tag: 1.1.0
-Version: 1.0
+Version: 1.1.0
 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: flexible-header, accessibility-ready, custom-colors, custom-menu, custom-logo, editor-style, featured-images, rtl-language-support, threaded-comments, translation-ready

-The theme for Elementor.
+The theme for Elementor plugin.

 == Description ==

-A plain-vanilla theme, best suited for building your site using Elementor.
+A plain-vanilla theme, best suited for building your site using Elementor plugin.
 This theme resets the environment and prepares it for smooth operation of Elementor.

 If you wish to customize your theme & site, just use **Elementor!**.